ehmicky/autoserver/docs/jsl.md

 Helpers are functions that can be used in any JSL, as any other JSL variable.

-They cannot be used by client queries, unless the IDL option `exposeTo` is used.
+They are specified under the top-level properties `helpers`, which can be an array of objects (which are merged) or a single object.
+Each object is a map of JSL helpers, with:
+  - the key being the helper's name
+  - the value being either the helper's value, of an object with properties:
+    - `value` `{jsl}`
+    - `exposed` `{boolean}` (default: `false`): allow clients to use this helper
+    - `useParams` `{boolean}` (default: `false`): pass other JSL variables as first argument to helper function

 They can use the same JSL variables as the function that calls them.
 If the helper is external JSL, the IDL option `useParams` must be used to pass the JSL variables as first argument.

 Inline JSL can also use positional arguments, passed as JSL variables `$1`, `$2`, etc.